SKYLINES FARM

 Is this what you've been waiting for . . . ?

 Here's the perfect opportunity to step into that life and try it on.
-See for yourself how it feels to live and work with sheep and other farm animals.
+See for yourself how it feels to live and work with sheep, cattle, pigs, and other farm animals.
 See how rewarding life can be when the rhythms of the natural world determine your daily activities!

-Are you already living the farm life, but want to move into sheep for wool and meat?
+Are you already living the farm life, but want to move into grassfed wool-breed sheep, grassfed stocker beef, or pastured feeder pigs?
 Want to raise them using organic and sustainable methods?
-Want to learn how to direct-market their products and stay off the commodity treadmill?
+Want to learn how to direct-market their products to consumers and stay off the commodity treadmill?

-A Farm Immersion at SkyLines Farm will give you the first hand knowledge and practical skills you need to raise happy, healthy, productive sheep by organic methods.
-You'll also get an understanding of the mindset and skills you need to be successful in direct marketing their products.
+A Farm Immersion at SkyLines Farm will give you the firsthand knowledge and practical skills you need to start raising happy, healthy, productive animals by organic & sustainable methods.
+And if you want to sell your farm products - meat, fiber, or breeding stock - a SkyLines Farm Immersion can get you off to a great start.
+You'll gain practical knowledge plus an understanding of the mindset you need to be successful in direct marketing to consumers who share your deep concern for healthy nutritious food, animal welfare, and sustainable farming practices.

 What SkyLines Farm is About